Read through this entire guide

 Protein 118g - 30% (118g x 4 calories = 472 calories)

-Fat 99g - approx 57% (99g x 9 calories = 898 calories)
+Fat 99g - approx 57% (99g x 9 calories = 898 calories

 You need to calculate your own macros based on your age, weight and activity level.
 You do NOT have to follow the meal plan, it is intended to show you how to plan.
 For example, if you choose to eat only two meals and a snack, that is fine as long as you meet your macro requirements.
 If you like the meal plan, you may simply add or subtract foods or change portion sizes to meet YOUR requirements.
+You can absolutely pick and choose items from the plan to put together your own day.
+The macros are listed next to all the foods, so you will have a lot to choose from.

 For Weeks One & Two, one version does not include carb cycling.
 I recommend this for those who want to jumpstart their weight-loss.
 For those who are doing more frequent training, particularly high intensity and resistance training, you may use the version with carb cycling.